-The name of the layers of the earth's atmosphere. upper layers of the atmosphere.
-The composition of the Earth's atmosphere
+The name of the layers of the earth's atmosphere.
+Upper layers of the atmosphere.
+Composition of the Earth's atmosphere

-The atmosphere is the gaseous shell of our planet that rotates with the Earth.
+The atmosphere is the gaseous shell of our planet, which rotates along with the Earth.
 The gas in the atmosphere is called air.
 The atmosphere is in contact with the hydrosphere and partially covers the lithosphere.
-But it is difficult to determine the upper bounds.
-Conventionally, it is assumed that the atmosphere extends upwards for about three thousand kilometers.
-There it flows smoothly into the airless space.
+But the upper limits are difficult to determine.
+It is conventionally accepted that the atmosphere extends upward for approximately three thousand kilometers.
+There it smoothly flows into airless space.

 The formation of the chemical composition of the atmosphere began about four billion years ago.
 Initially, the atmosphere consisted only of light gases - helium and hydrogen.
-According to scientists, the initial prerequisites for the creation of a gas shell around the Earth were volcanic eruptions, which, together with lava, emitted a huge amount of gases.
-Subsequently, gas exchange began with water spaces, with living organisms, with the products of their activity.
-The composition of the air gradually changed and in its present form was fixed several million years ago.
+According to scientists, the initial prerequisites for the creation of a gas shell around the Earth were volcanic eruptions, which, along with lava, emitted huge amounts of gases.
+Subsequently, gas exchange began with water spaces, with living organisms, and with the products of their activities.
+The composition of the air gradually changed and was fixed in its modern form several million years ago.

 The main components of the atmosphere are nitrogen (about 79%) and oxygen (20%).
-The remaining percentage (1%) is accounted for by the following gases: argon, neon, helium, methane, carbon dioxide, hydrogen, krypton, xenon, ozone, ammonia, sulfur dioxide and nitrogen, nitrous oxide and carbon monoxide, included in this one percent.
+The remaining percentage (1%) is made up of the following gases: argon, neon, helium, methane, carbon dioxide, hydrogen, krypton, xenon, ozone, ammonia, sulfur and nitrogen dioxides, nitrous oxide and carbon monoxide, which are included in this one percent.

-In addition, the air contains water vapor and particulate matter (plant pollen, dust, salt crystals, aerosol impurities).
+In addition, the air contains water vapor and particulate matter (pollen, dust, salt crystals, aerosol impurities).

 Recently, scientists have noted not a qualitative, but a quantitative change in some air ingredients.
-And the reason for this is the person and his activity.
-Only in the last 100 years, the content of carbon dioxide has increased significantly!
+And the reason for this is man and his activities.
+In the last 100 years alone, carbon dioxide levels have increased significantly!
 This is fraught with many problems, the most global of which is climate change.

 Formation of weather and climate

-The atmosphere plays a vital role in shaping the climate and weather on Earth.
-A lot depends on the amount of sunlight, on the nature of the underlying surface and atmospheric circulation.
+The atmosphere plays a critical role in shaping the climate and weather on Earth.
+A lot depends on the amount of sunlight, the nature of the underlying surface and atmospheric circulation.

 Let's look at the factors in order.

 1. The atmosphere transmits the heat of the sun's rays and absorbs harmful radiation.
 The ancient Greeks knew that the rays of the Sun fall on different parts of the Earth at different angles.
-The very word "climate" in translation from ancient Greek means "slope".
-So, at the equator, the sun's rays fall almost vertically, because it is very hot here.
+The word “climate” itself translated from ancient Greek means “slope”.
+So, at the equator, the sun's rays fall almost vertically, which is why it is very hot here.
 The closer to the poles, the greater the angle of inclination.
-And the temperature is dropping.
+And the temperature drops.

 2. Due to the uneven heating of the Earth, air currents are formed in the atmosphere.
-They are classified according to their size.
+They are classified according to their sizes.
 The smallest (tens and hundreds of meters) are local winds.
-This is followed by monsoons and trade winds, cyclones and anticyclones, planetary frontal zones.
+This is followed by monsoons and trade winds, cyclones and anticyclones, and planetary frontal zones.

 All these air masses are constantly moving.
 Some of them are quite static.
-For example, the trade winds that blow from the subtropics towards the equator.
-The movement of others is largely dependent on atmospheric pressure.
+For example, trade winds that blow from the subtropics towards the equator.
+The movement of others depends largely on atmospheric pressure.

 3. Atmospheric pressure is another factor influencing climate formation.
-This is the air pressure on the earth's surface.
-As you know, air masses move from an area with high atmospheric pressure towards an area where this pressure is lower.
+This is the air pressure on the surface of the earth.
+As is known, air masses move from an area with high atmospheric pressure towards an area where this pressure is lower.

-There are 7 zones in total.
+A total of 7 zones are allocated.
 The equator is a low pressure zone.
-Further, on both sides of the equator up to the thirtieth latitudes - an area of high pressure.
-From 30° to 60° - again low pressure.
-And from 60° to the poles - a zone of high pressure.
+Further, on both sides of the equator up to the thirties latitudes there is an area of high pressure.
+From 30° to 60° - low pressure again.
+And from 60° to the poles is a high pressure zone.
 Air masses circulate between these zones.
-Those that go from the sea to land bring rain and bad weather, and those that blow from the continents bring clear and dry weather.
+Those that come from the sea to land bring rain and bad weather, and those that blow from the continents bring clear and dry weather.
 In places where air currents collide, atmospheric front zones are formed, which are characterized by precipitation and inclement, windy weather.

-Scientists have proven that even a person's well-being depends on atmospheric pressure.
-According to international standards, normal atmospheric pressure is 760 mm Hg. column at 0°C. This figure is calculated for those areas of land that are almost flush with sea level.
-The pressure decreases with altitude.
-Therefore, for example, for St. Petersburg 760 mm Hg. - is the norm.
-But for Moscow, which is located higher, the normal pressure is 748 mm Hg.
+Scientists have proven that even a person’s well-being depends on atmospheric pressure.
+According to international standards, normal atmospheric pressure is 760 mm Hg. column at a temperature of 0°C. This indicator is calculated for those areas of land that are almost level with sea level.
+With altitude the pressure decreases.
+Therefore, for example, for St. Petersburg 760 mm Hg. - this is the norm.
+But for Moscow, which is located higher, normal pressure is 748 mm Hg.

 The pressure changes not only vertically, but also horizontally.
 This is especially felt during the passage of cyclones.